 |Dynamic Rage||8 – 10 stops|

 The Titan will use Sony IMX269 sensors, which is the same as the Z Cam S1 Pro which is excellent at capturing low light video but is limited to 6K resolution.
 I’m interested in what these sensors can do with a higher resolution because I was really impressed with the Z Cam.
-I can’t stress enough how much better Micro 4/3 lenses are then standard lenses and they will enable the Titan to create near cinematic quality VR video
+I can’t stress enough how much better Micro 4/3 lenses are then standard lenses and they enable the Titan to create near cinematic quality VR video

 120fps at 5K is also quite an accomplishment, and is approaching immersive slow motion, which I think will be very popular.
+The camera will be able to capture 10 bit color allowing for greater dynamic range and color accuracy

 One of the key features of the Titan is the addition of Insta360’s flowstate stabilization which provides near perfect stabilization for moving video.
 Even though the Titan is a pretty large camera, operators may still be required to use it while moving.
 Flowstate stabilization will be able to ensure the immersive video being shot with the Titan is comfortable to view in VR.